santinocorbo/UFC_Database/README.md

 ##How to use it

-Query a for a specifc fighter:
+Query for a specifc fighter:

 EXEC sp_GetFighterProfile 'Islam Makhachev';